 The challenge of current civil engineering is to find a proper balance: increasing lifespan of structures as much as resources and technology available allowed and, at the same time, and at the same time, keeping the overall costs (construction, explotation and recycling) both affordable and sustainable to our society.

 And we can say that we (mankind) have achieved that in a broad variety of structures, specially those placed in non aggressive atmospheres.
 However, when it comes to structures subjected to severe environments (sea, open waters or acid environments) it seems that there is still a long way to go.
 Many are the examples in which structures failed in such aggressive conditions.
 They do not collapsed (generally) but they loss their functionality or require higher maintenance efforts than initially expected.
 Yet there are a few others (increasingly more number of them) in which engineering prevails over nature (so far 😉 ).
-The next two pictures show two different structures made of Ultra High Performance Concrete (UHPC) in Spain made by IDIFOR company.
+The next two pictures show two different structures made of Ultra High Performance Concrete (UHPC) in Spain designed by RDC.
 The first one shows a UHPC pedestrian bridge very close to the Mediterranean Sea; the second one a raft for mussel cultivation in the Galician Rías (Atlantic Ocean).
 Time will tell if they really fits the idea of Ultra High Durability structures.

 ReSHEAlience project is focused on those specific structures and applications, relying on concrete as the most suitable material to overcome all detected problems under severe environments.
 Not a conventional one, but a concrete that improves what has been done so far by including the most recent affordable technologies, new functionalities and adapted design criteria.
 That is the concept of Ultra-High-Durability Concrete (UHDC).
 This the overall goal pursued by this project.